 When you’re working on SEO (Search Engine Optimization), think about how older adults actually search for things online.
 They tend to use simple, clear words related to what they need or the problems they’re trying to solve.

 By using those same words on your website, you can make it easier for them to find you.
-This is where those digital marketing skills, maybe from digital marketing courses or a digital marketing certification, can really come in handy!
+This is where those digital marketing skills, maybe from digital marketing courses or a digital marketing certification, can really come in handy.

 Local SEO for Older Adults